Chrinkus/advent-of-code/2015/c/README.md

 The RFA has a C implementation but I was not interested in copy-pasting that code myself.
 I found a repo on GitHub of someone who did though and forked it, added CMake build support, tweaked a few lines of code and had exactly what I needed!

 UPDATE: I was still using `sprintf` to convert my int counter to a string for concatenation.
 Seeing how it slowed down the solution on the back-end I decided to implement my own `string_from_int` function.
 This shortened execution speed further!

+## Day 5 - Doesn't He Have Intern-Elves For This?

+This title is the first hint that we are, as AoC participants, intern-elves for Santa.

+### Challenge Notes

+String validation.
+I'm not wild about these problems but its fun trying to read each string as few times as possible.
+Single-pass solutions, short-circuits to skip unnecessary reads.

+That's the fun stuff.

+For my money, part 2 is easier than part 1 in that both "conditions" can be checked with a 2nd iterator two characters along in the string.

+### Now vs Then

+It is EERIE how my switch statments are IDENTICAL to my thought process two years ago!
+The first condition in part 1 is kind of automatic but condition 3, right down to the TAB-ing is just my style, I guess.

+As for the differences, again I'm using integers for booleans instead of including `stdbool`.
+The pointer use is much more confident.
+Also I write a very hectic dynamic string reader for grabbing the input.
+Just reading it I can't be certain that it works correctly.

+### Library Notes

+Just the dynamic string and my getline functions here.
+Not a lot of library use but at least I didn't have to implement them in the solution file!